egsh/elizaspeaking/content/post/first-time-bullet-journaller-in-distress.md

 ![](/uploads/2017/08/01/Blog%202_2.jpg)

-I happened upon the realm of bullet journalling whilst trawling Pinterest and immediately knew that this would be the purpose of my shiny little notebook.
+I happened upon the realm of bullet journalling whilst trawling Pinterest and immediately knew that this would be the purpose of my shiny little notebook in 2017.
 So I've been bullet journalling for 7 months to the day and, boy, have I made some mistakes!
 I'm not talking about spelling errors or drawing a line out of place.
 I'm talking about mistakes with how I physically and practically use my bullet journal.

 The rollercoaster that was starting a bullet journal had left me as a 'first time bullet journaller in distress.'
 In an attempt to ease the distress, I slowed my journalling right down and pretty much gave it a break through July; only doing the bare minimum to keep the year tracking on.
 Below is my simple monthly spread for July; one pen and a bit of washi tape.
 And that is basically what I lived by for the month.